Pixelbo/Pelco_And_Arduino/README.md

 This is a bit obvious but you'll need a Pelco camera, the one I use the ES4036.

-The important thing is to set the camera is RS485 biderectional and with the baud of your chossing.
+The important thing is to set the camera is RS485 biderectional and with the baud of your choosing.
 For now, the lib only support Pelco-D protocol.

-About the modules for RS485, I'm working with a standart MAX485 chip but I'll test a more advanced module on the future.
+About the modules for RS485, I'm working with a standart MAX485 chip but I'll test a more advanced module on the future (a seed-groove max485 module).

 ## Exemple